Expertise and Research Interests

 Chronic GVHD typically involves one or more organs including skin, mouth, liver, eyes, intestinal tract, vagina, esophagus, joints, and lungs.
 Sometimes topical treatment is enough.
 For other people, treatment involves taking immunosuppressive medications, often for several years.
 As a result, all patients with chronic GVHD are considered immune compromised.
 Any infection should be aggressively treated.

-Patient may experience red rash, itching, mouth sores and sensitivity, dry eyes and diarrhea.
+Patients may experience red rash, itching, mouth sores and sensitivity, dry eyes and diarrhea.
 Liver test results may be high, although most people do not have any symptoms from this.
 More fibrotic and chronic manifestations can occur such as scarring and lichen-planus skin changes, fasciitis, Sjögren’s syndrome, joint contractures, esophageal strictures, and bronchiolitis obliterans.
+Rarely, chronic GVHD can affect the kidneys, muscles, hematopoietic system, nerves and brain.

 Chronic GVHD and its therapy, specifically the prolonged exposure to immunosuppressive medications and steroids, cause significant impairment of quality of life in transplant survivors who have this complication.
 Quality of life and symptom surveys are often used to measure a patient’s experience of the disease.